codesport/programmable-nfts/README.md

 **Attribution:** This dApp and business plan was created by **[Marcos](https://github.com/codesport)** in partnership with Code Sport Labs.
 His GitHub username is [codesport](https://github.com/codesport).

 If you would like to contribute to this project, just submit a pull request.
-If you would like to join our team, email your CV to Code Sport Labs at: CodeSportCares@codesport.io
+If you would like to join our team, email your CV and a brief statement on how yu would like to contribute to: CodeSportCares@codesport.io

 # Executive Summary: Eight Test DAO